 Made from Merino wool, these socks keep you warm, dry and prevent odours – what more could you want from a sock?
 The light-weight, breathable wool makes these socks wearable in any season.
-Coming in UK sizes 3 – 5, 6- 8, and 9 – 11, they reach just under your knees to stop your boots rubbing your calves.
-The wear points (toes and heels) are reinforced for durability.
+They reach just under your knees to stop your boots rubbing your calves.
+The wear points (toes and heels) are cushioned for durability.
 A must have for any rider.

 Held is a well-known motorcycle brand that knows how to create high-quality, durable equipment for riders.
 These socks are no different, the socks are ergonomically designed for maximum comfort and the breathable material made from 51% polyamide, 46% Coolmax, and 3% elastane prevents odours.
 The shin, calf, toes and heel are reinforced for added protection to your skin, avoiding rubbing.
 Available in UK sizes 3 – 11.

 Cheap motorcycle socks